Everything You Need to Know About Potty-Training Your Puppy

 There are bound to be accidents, even with fast learners.
-If you catch the pup in the act, clap loudly to show him it’s bad, and then take him outside to finish up.
-Be sure to give him a treat or praise afterward.
+If you catch the pup in the act, clap loudly to show them it’s bad, and then take them outside to finish up.
+Be sure to give them a treat or praise afterward.

 Think of the Benefits

 It may take months to perfect, but potty training your pup will be one of the smartest decisions you’ll make as a pet owner!
 Having your dog go to the bathroom outside not only means you’ll stumble into fewer accidents, it also means you’ll have a much happier dog.
 Which makes a happier owner.